egokcen/latents/CONTRIBUTING.md

 You're now ready to install the `latents` Python package and its current dependencies.
-Navigate to the repository directrory:
+Navigate to the repository directory:

 ```sh
 cd latents